zakariajaadi/zakariajaadi/README.md

 <h2>About Me 🧑‍💻</h2>

 <p>
   Hello!
-I'm Zakaria, a data scientist and ML engineer with over 7 years of hands-on experience in building machine learning models, and deploying scalable ML systems.
+I'm Zakaria, a data scientist and ML engineer with over 7 years of hands-on experience in building machine learning models, and deploying scalable ML pipelines.
 I hold degrees from Paris Dauphine University and the National Institute of Statistics and Applied Economics.
   This portfolio is a curated collection of my projects, showcasing my journey in transforming data into actionable insights.
 Whether it's building end-to-end MLOps pipelines or diving deep into data science analysis, I'm passionate about leveraging data to solve real-world problems.
 Let's connect and explore the possibilities!
 </p>